Ruby McCollum: Trial

 The judge also imposed a gag order on McCollum, preventing the press from interviewing her.
-This also prevented her attorneys from the opportunity to determine whether speaking with the press would aid her case.

-Hurston writes that defense attorney Frank Cannon, frustrated by the court's upholding the state prosecuting attorney's objections to most of the evidence he tried to introduce about McCollum's relationship with Dr. Adams, turned to the judge and said, "May God forgive you, Judge Adams, for robbing a human being of life in such a fashion."
-While this is written by Hurston, and quoted by Huie, there is no record of the statement in the trial transcript.
-Hurston reported that Thelma Curry, a witness, was told to leave the witness stand and go back where she belongs.
-This does not appear in the trial transcript.
+Hurston wrote that defense attorney Frank Cannon, frustrated by the court's upholding the state prosecuting attorney's objections to most of the evidence he tried to introduce about McCollum's relationship with Dr. Adams, turned to the judge and said, "May God forgive you, Judge Adams, for robbing a human being of life in such a fashion."

 The prosecuting attorney said that McCollum had shot Adams in anger over a disputed bill, an account supported by three witnesses during the trial.
 McCollum testified that she had discussed a bill with Adams that day, but maintained that she fired at the doctor in self-defense when he attacked her.
-The prosecution questioned this, pointing out that Adams was 100 pounds heavier than Ruby McCollum and all of the shots were fired into his back.
-Residents of Live Oak knew that McCollum was a wealthy woman, and she and her husband were known to pay their bills promptly.
+The prosecution questioned this.
+He noted that although Adams was 100 pounds heavier than Ruby McCollum, all of her shots were fired into his back.
+In a much later interview, McCollum said her household always had money around, and they paid their bills promptly.

 McCollum was convicted by the jury of first degree murder on December 20, 1952.
 She was sentenced to death in the electric chair.

 Her case was appealed.
 During the period before the appeal was decided, McCollum was held in the Suwannee County Jail.

 Her conviction and death sentence were overturned on a technicality by the Florida Supreme Court on July 20, 1954.
 The court cited Judge Hal W. Adams, the presiding judge, for failing to be present at the jury's inspection of the scene of the crime.

-Second trial
+Appeal and Second Trial

+Upon appeal of McCollum's death sentence, the Florida Supreme Court determined that Judge Adams had violated the defendant's civil rights by not allowing her to be present at the jury visit to the scene of the crime.

-Concerned for her mental health, defense attorney Frank Cannon arranged for McCollum to be examined in the county jail, where she had been held for about two years.
-At the second trial, he entered a plea of insanity.
+Concerned for her mental health following her impending second trial, defense attorney Frank Cannon arranged for McCollum to be examined in the county jail, where she had been held for about two years.
+At the beginning of her second trial, he entered a plea of insanity.
 Upon receiving the results of an examination of McCollum by court-appointed physicians, including Dr. Adams' associate Dr. Dillard Workman, the state attorney Randall Slaughter agreed to the plea.

-McCollum was declared mentally incompetent to stand trial.
-She was committed to the Florida State Hospital for mental patients at Chattahoochee, Florida.
-She was held there until 1974, when her attorney, Frank Cannon, successfully filed for her release under Florida's recently enacted Baker Act.
+Judge Adams committed her to the Florida State Hospital for mental patients at Chattahoochee, Florida.

+McCollum was institutionalized at the Florida State Hospital in Chattahoochee until 1974.
+That year her attorney, Frank Cannon, successfully filed for her release under Florida's recently enacted Baker Act.
 It allowed release of mental patients who were not judged to be a threat to themselves or the community.